-note If you access the About

-menu when the projector display is set to video, you only see the lamp life, video source, and video signal settings.
+If you access the About menu when the projector display is set to video, you only see the lamp life and the video signal setting.

 Restoring the Default Settings

 The Reset All option lets you return all the projector settings to their default values.